 - Agnieszka Kruszewska from the Polish National Antarctic Program/IBB PAS

 - Uwe Nixdorf from Germany's Alfred Wegener Institute/AWI

 The headquarters for COMNAP is the COMNAP Secretariat, hosted by the University of Canterbury in Christchurch, New Zealand.
 The Secretariat is staffed by the Executive Secretary & the Research and Project Development Manager and receives administrative support from Gateway Antarctica.
 The COMNAP Secretariat had two previous locations: initially at the American Geophysical Union Headquarters, Washington D.C., USA (1989-1997) and then at the State Government of Tasmania Department of Economic Development and Tourism, Hobart, Tasmania, Australia (1997-2009).

 News & Events

-Further details will be provided soon.
+Further details will be provided soon to Members and Observers.